ibm-cloud-docs/activity-tracker/upgrade.md

 4. [Optional] Get the current service plan ID.

-    To get the current service plan of an instance, you can run the following command and check the value of the value of the **resource_plan_id** field:
+    To get the current service plan of an instance, you can run the following command and check the value of the **resource_plan_id** field:

     ```
     ibmcloud resource service-instance INSTANCE_NAME --output JSON